AlFahimBinFaruk/AlFahimBinFaruk/README.md

 - 👋 Hi, I’m @AlFahimBinFaruk
 - 👀 I’m interested in Cloud Computing,Blockchain,
 - 🌱 I’m currently learning Python
-- 📫 How to reach me fah8m88@gmail.com
+- 📫 Reach me at fah8m88@gmail.com

 <!---
 AlFahimBinFaruk/AlFahimBinFaruk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.